Eaterator/hrecipe_scraper/README.md

     (my-virtual-env) user$ python main.py

+To inspect a log file to determine the next id to start, ensure there is a log file available with entries and run the
+following:

+    (my-virtual-env) user$ python main.py --calc-start-id

 # Extensions
     *Create a helper file that will find the last consective id from which a response was made for a base_path to use as the start id